Grimmscorpp/protestr/README.md

 Protestr enables you to:

 - Focus on acts and assertions rather than fixture creation and teardown.

-- Configure specs (the building blocks) once and provide them to test methods in all possible combinations.
+- Define specs (the building blocks) once and provide them to test methods in all possible combinations.

 - Repeat tests with different test cases in all frameworks.